HouseOfVulcan/Maze-Runner-Robot/README.md

 Bare-metal embedded C project to control a 4-motor robot using an ultrasonic sensor for real-time obstacle avoidance.

+# NOTE: Bot still incomplete, waiting on Driver to finish build.
+Motor code and logic not fully tested.
+Sensor code is tested and works

 # Hardware

 - **Microcontroller:** STM32F407 Discovery